univ-of-utah-marriott-library-apple/display_manager/README.md

 #### Examples

-* Set the run display to its highest supported configuration:
+* Set the main display to its highest supported configuration:
 ```
 $ commandLine.py set highest
 ```

-* Set the run display to the closest value to what you want:
+* Set the main display to the closest value to what you want:
 ```
 $ commandLine.py set -w 1024 -h 768 -d 32 -r 70
 ```